4️⃣Administrator Guide

 • B - Each user's designated Backup Vault area.

-• C - Your organization's designated Archive storage area.
+• C - Your organization's designated external storage area for Export and ShadowCopy.

-5. Export - At any time the SmartBackup Admin can run the Export component that will export all sheets that meet the export criteria for all active and enabled users in the Member list.
+3. Export - At scheduled intervals the SmartBackup Admin can run the Export function which will export all sheets that meet the export criteria for all active and enabled users in the Member list.
+Those exported copies will be saved to the designated Export area, “C” on the Windows instance.
+Note that due to changes to the Smartsheet API, the Export function will cease to function in the near future and is being replaced by the new ShadowCopy function.

 Making sense of the different operations: